-- Climate change
+- Climate change likely Impacts that may be threats

-- Likely Impacts

 - Increased frequency and severity of river flooding

 - Increased risk of coastal inundation

-- Changes in water quality and quantity.
+- Changes in water quality and quantity

 - Increased frequency and severity of saline incursion into fresh water systems

 - Changes in flora, fauna and landscape

 - Changes in patterns of recreation

 - Changes in agriculture and its practices

 - Redundancy/degradation of infrastructure and material assets

+- Erosion of the special character of the area's landscape and built heritage through.

+- Loss of built and cultural heritage.

-- unknown Impacts
+- Saline intrusion.

-- > 5555
+- Coastal erosion.

+- Incremental 'suburbanisation' and other changes, including through domestic and holiday home extensions/enlargements and paraphernalia;

+- Metalling of unmade tracks;

+- 'Horsiculture' proliferation of pony paddocks, stables, menagés, etc;

-- Adaption potential and planned
+- > Road, rail and navigation improvements/changes;

-- Erecting, raising and strengthening flood defences
+- > Proliferation of advertisements.